TomArcher/signal-and-syntax/content/posts/rain-paradox/index.md

 Over the past many years, that mindset of modeling uncertainty, isolating variables, and iterating toward insight has shaped everything from how I write software, author technical content, and how I approach AI and automation today.

 If you enjoyed this, stay tuned.
-I’ll be sharing insights on Python, AI prompting, OpenAI, LLMs, automation, and tech’s evolving role in governance and compliance.
+I’ll be sharing insights on solving similar puzzles, Python programming, AI prompting, OpenAI, and LLMs.

 ---